levincoolxyz/invspec/README.md

 ### People
 Project envisioned, advised, and supervised by **Prof. Etienne Vouga** and **Prof. Keenan Crane**

-Some codes here (on (sphere) meshes optimization and a demo of spherical harmonics) are not mine.
+Some codes here (on meshes optimization and a demo of spherical harmonics) are not mine.

-### Procedures (tentative)
+### Testing Procedures
-1. (conformalized) mean curvature flow of target mesh onto "spherical" mesh with a target set of conformal factors
+1. (conformalized) mean curvature flow of target mesh onto a spherical mesh with a target set of conformal factors

 to do: rescale volume? spectral convergence?